-Through 24 national and regional programmes, Poland has been allocated EUR 86 billion from ESIF funds for 2014-2020.
-With a national contribution of EUR 18.8 billion, Poland has a total budget of EUR 104.8 billion to be invested in various areas from infrastructure networks (transport and energy), SME competitiveness to boost research and innovation, investment in the low-carbon economy as well as environmental protection, to improving social inclusion and boosting labour market participation.
+Through 24 national and regional programmes, Poland has been allocated EUR 86 billion from ESIF funds for With national 2014-2020. а contribution of EUR 18.8 billion, Poland has a total budget of EUR 104.8 billion to be invested in various areas from infrastructure networks (transport and energy), SME competitiveness to boost research and innovation, investment in the low-carbon economy as well as environmental protection, to improving social inclusion and boosting labour market participation.